 One of several important and influential books that Fanny wrote described her trip from the Philadelphia salons to the slave quarters of Georgia.
 It's well worth reading, even today.

 Harvard Progressives in Philadelphia

-The Progressive movement of the early 20th century was a strange hodge-podge of political reformers, nostalgic aristocrats, would-be socialists, and anti-immigrants.
-The central figure was Theodore Roosevelt, traveling in strange company like Owen Wister, Robert M. LaFollette, Henry James and Henry Adams.
+The Progressive movement of the early 20th century was a strange hodge-podge of political reformers, nostalgic aristocrats, would-be socialists, and anti-immigrant.
+The central figure was Theodore Roosevelt, traveling in strange company like Owen Wister, Robert M. LaFollette, Henry James, and Henry Adams.
 The Philadelphia link seems to have been through Harvard.